 Key Takeaways

-- Long-horizon planning reliability and cost control remain the two biggest unsolved engineering challenges
+- Long-horizon planning reliability and cost control remain the two biggest unsolved engineering challenges.

-Where We Are: The Honest April 2026 Assessment
+The Honest April 2026 Assessment

-What Works in Production: Real Deployments
+What Works in Production

-Document Processing and Extraction
+Document Processing

 Code Review and Generation

-Research Synthesis and Reporting
+Research Synthesis

 Customer Service Triage